 CENTOGENE to Participate in Upcoming Conferences in May

-/EIN News/ -- CAMBRIDGE, Mass. and ROSTOCK, Germany and BERLIN, May 05, 2023 (GLOBE NEWSWIRE) -- Centogene N.V.
-(Nasdaq: CNTG), the essential life science partner for data-driven answers in rare and neurodegenerative diseases, today announced its conference schedule for May 2023.
+CAMBRIDGE, Mass. and ROSTOCK, Germany and BERLIN, May 05, 2023 (GLOBE NEWSWIRE) -- Centogene N.V.
+CNTG, the essential life science partner for data-driven answers in rare and neurodegenerative diseases, today announced its conference schedule for May 2023.
 CENTOGENE representatives are attending events in Brazil, the U.S., and Germany, as well as virtually, and will be available to discuss Pharma, CRO, and Diagnostic collaboration opportunities.
 The Company invites attendees to schedule one-on-one meetings in advance.

 Please see additional details below: